-With respect to the first challenge, an important component of our DP-CERT is how we handle training with augmented data points.
-We adopt augmentation multiplicity, introduced in~\cite{de2022unlocking} and previously unused in studies of CR for DP, which involves averaging the gradients of multiple augmentations of the same training sample before clipping.
-Since all downstream impact to the model weights from sample $x_i$ is contained in this averaged gradient, clipping it provides a finite sensitivity as required for the Sampled Gaussian Mechanism used in DPSGD \cite{mironov2019renyi}, and no additional privacy cost is incurred.
+With respect to the first challenge, an important component of DP-CERT is how we handle the privacy concerns of training with augmented data points.
+We employ augmentation multiplicity, introduced by~\citet{de2022unlocking} as a method for incorporating standard augmentation methods into DPSGD training.
+The method involves averaging the gradients of multiple input augmentations of the same training sample before clipping and noising.
+Since all downstream impact to the model weights from sample $x_i$ is contained in this averaged gradient, clipping it provides a finite sensitivity as required for the sampled Gaussian mechanism used in DPSGD \citep{mironov2019renyi}, and no additional privacy cost is incurred.
 We propose to apply a slightly modified version of this method for improving CR with DPSGD, namely, by leveraging augmentation multiplicity to train the network with Gaussian noised input data, akin to classical methods of regularizing models for CR~\citep{cohen2019}.